Discipline and determination: Tla-o-qui-aht man launches barber business following COVID employment crisis

-A Tla-o-qui-aht man has made the best of a bad situation. after losing work in the service industry in the wake of the COVID-19 pandemic, Brian Quick launched into a new career that’s proving to be a winner in an otherwise competitive industry.
+A Tla-o-qui-aht man has made the best of a bad situation.
+After losing work in the service industry in the wake of the COVID-19 pandemic, Brian Quick launched into a new career that’s proving to be a winner in an otherwise competitive industry.

 The Windy Clipper, a new barber shop, opened on the main street leading into the tourist town of Tofino in February 2024.